Skip to Content

 What Do I Need to Winterize My RV With an Air Compressor?

-If you’ve followed our full-time RV life for any length of time, you’ve probably learned that one of our favorite pieces of gear is our Viair 400P-RV portable air compressor.
+If you’ve followed us for any length of time, you’ve probably learned that one of our favorite pieces of gear is our Viair 400P-RV portable air compressor.
 We’ve used this thing for YEARS (so we’re speaking from extensive experience), and we absolutely love it.
+Not only is it tankless, but it also has a built-in air filter to prevent debris and contaminants from entering the system.

 Sale

-VIAIR RV Winterization Kit PN 90145
+VIAIR 90145 RV Winterization Kit

 What You’ll Need:

-To winterize your RV using an air compressor you’ll need an air compressor, of course, and you’ll also need a couple of other items.
+To winterize your RV using an air compressor, you’ll need an air compressor (of course) and you’ll also need a couple of other items.

-If you have a Viair compressor that’s compatible with the Viair winterizing kit, you’ll only need the compressor and kit, as well as a couple of gallons of RV antifreeze (yes, there are still a couple of places you’ll want to use that… just not throughout the system).
+If you already have a Viair compressor that’s compatible with the Viair winterizing kit, you’ll only need the compressor and kit, as well as a couple of gallons of RV antifreeze (yes, there are still a couple of places you’ll want to use that… just not throughout the system).
+If you don’t have a Viair air compressor and winterization kit, you’ll need the following:

 How Do You Winterize an RV with Compressed Air?